Stephanie Grisham: Trump administration

 After Trump's January 2017 inauguration, Grisham was named deputy press secretary for Sean Spicer in the West Wing of the White House.

-In March 2017, First Lady Melania Trump moved her over to the East Wing.
+In March 2017, Melania Trump moved her over to the East Wing.
 A former White House colleague said that the president regretted losing Grisham to the first lady's office because of Grisham's loyalty and skill at handling the press while acting as his traveling press secretary.
 During that time, she built relationships with many reporters at events.
 Despite losing Grisham as part of his own staff, President Trump said he was satisfied that the first lady would "be in good hands".
 Grisham was described by several sources who had worked with her previously as being "highly competent" and "self-aware"; some suggested that she enjoyed "trolling the press".

 The United States Office of Special Counsel stated that Grisham violated the Hatch Act of 1939 following a complaint by Senator Tom Carper.
 Grisham was accused of using her official Twitter account on July 11, 2018, to tweet out Trump's campaign slogan.
 Violation of the act is not a crime, but a workplace guideline, and the agency responded by sending Grisham a warning letter.

 In July 2019, Grisham replaced Sarah Sanders as White House press secretary and White House communications director.
 Grisham's appointment was announced by Melania Trump via Twitter on June 25, 2019.
 The June 28, 2019 Annual Report to Congress on White House Office Personnel listed Grisham as "Assistant to the President and Deputy Chief of Staff for Communications for the First Lady", with an annual salary of $183,000.

 On September 5, 2019, the Washington Examiner published an opinion piece written by Grisham and her deputy Hogan Gidley entitled, "The Washington Post's lost summer".
 The authors asserted the Post had not reported on several Trump accomplishments that the paper actually did report.
 In one instance, the piece linked to a Post story entitled "Trump becomes first sitting president to set foot into North Korea" as the authors asserted the paper had not reported the event.

 On September 23, 2019, when asked by the hosts of Fox & Friends if the White House planned to resume its daily press briefing, Grisham said "not right now...
 I mean, ultimately, if the president decides that it's something we should do, we can do that, but right now he's doing just fine.
 And to be honest, the briefings have become a lot of theater.
 And I think that a lot of reporters were doing it to get famous.
 I mean, yeah, they're writing books now.
 I mean, they're all getting famous off of this presidency.
 And so, I think it's great what we're doing now."